friends-ce-3-group/capstone-documentation/README.md

 ## Summary

-A three-tier web application for a greeting card website was designed, developed, and deployed in this project.
+A 3-tier web application for a greeting card website was designed, developed, and deployed in this project.
 The team implemented the presentation and application layer code for the website and the backend business logic, the IaC code for the AWS infrastructure components needed to support the application, the monitoring and alarm components for observing the health of the system while in operation, and the code scanning tools that help us to measure and improve system availability and resilience.

 The microservice architecture encouraged loose coupling between the infrastructure components.
 This allowed the team to concurrently implement multiple application and infrastructure components in separate repositories while minimising the problem of merge conflicts.